 I find myself in unfamiliar territory.

 I've been a client at This Particular Salon for a little over a year now.
 I started using them on the recommendation of a friend, after my fabulously amazing hairdresser in Albuquerque refused to move to Arkansas.
 (I can still see the look on Jack's face when I suggested he and his tight leather black jeans, floral lavender silk shirt, and boyfriend might enjoy relocating to the Bible Belt.)
 My regular stylist has been on vacation, so this past weekend I decided to try Perky Girl - the new super cute, super fashionable stylist at This Particular Salon.
-(We all do that, right: look at the stylist to help assess their hair-cutting abilities?
-If they're cute with cute hair, we think hey!, they can make me cute!
-If they have orange hair with zebra stripes and a pierced, forked tongue or if they look like they're channeling Farrah circa 1979, we strongly consider feigning an illness and high-tailing it outta there.)
+(Does anyone else do this: We look at the stylists to help assess their hair-cutting abilities?
+If they're cute or cool with cute hair, we think hey!, they can make me cute and cool, too!
+If they have fried orange hair or they look like they're channeling Farrah circa 1979, we strongly consider feigning an illness and high-tailing it outta there.)

 I went in on Saturday basically just wanting her to touch up my color/highlights.
-(I normally just add some auburn and chestnut highlights into my natural medium brown base for shine and depth).
+I normally just add some auburn and chestnut highlights into my natural medium brown base for shine and depth.
+Nice, boring, and easy, right?
+What can I say, I like ruts.
 Perky Girl and I talked extensively before she started coloring.
 We studied my roots, I showed her some pictures, we looked at the little "hair swatches" in the book...yada yada.
 I could see some hesitance on her face.
 I don't know, something just seemed to be off.
 She seemed slightly timid (which should've been my cue to bolt from the chair), but I ignored the Inner Voice and

 Maybe with a pointy hat and a broom or Seven Dwarfs, it would be a fun twist for Halloween.
 But it was certainly not what I had in mind.

-So eight combined hours later, I walked out with my toupee again.
+So eight combined hours later (approximately the amount of time it takes to do a complex surgery), I walked out with my toupee again.
 Only now it has kind of a burgundy glow to it.
 Very special.
 Especially in the moonlight.

 The words that escaped my mouth on the drive home, admittedly, were not very lady-like.